Steps to take if the rate you see in ShipStation does not match the rate displayed in your postal account web portal.

 If dimensions are not included, ShipStation will only base the rate on weight.
 If the carrier determines that the dimensional weight is higher, the carrier will charge you based on the dimensional weight, and the estimated rate in ShipStation will be inaccurate.

 The default confirmation type for a shipping service is free, but if using a more advanced confirmation option (like Signature delivery) the carrier may charge an additional fee.
 Other options like Carrier Insurance, Saturday Delivery, or Cash on Delivery may also incur additional fees.

 If you're using these options on the shipment in ShipStation, make sure they're also applied when getting the estimated rate on the carrier's shipping portal.

 If you're creating labels on a Saturday, some carriers will also include a Saturday Pickup Fee when ShipStation gets rates for the shipment.
 This fee will only be charged if the package is actually picked up on Saturday.
 If you're creating labels on a Saturday but intend to ship the packages on Monday (or a different day) the fee will not be applied when the carrier bills the shipment.

 Some shipping carriers will offer different rates or add fees when shipping to residential or commercial addresses.
 At this time, ShipStation is not able to determine if an address as residential, so all estimated shipping rates in ShipStation assume a commercial address.
 If your shipping carrier lets you indicate an address is Residential or Commercial, choose Commercial to try to get the rate to match ShipStation.

-Your shipping carrier will still charge you based on their designation for the address, so if they consider an address Residential you may see a different actual charge than ShipStation's estimated rate which assumes Commercial.
+Your shipping carrier will still charge you based on their designation for the address, so if they consider an address Residential you may see a different actual charge than the ShipStation estimated rate which assumes Commercial.